Natural Cremation Urns

 The Natural Urn Material

 Probably the most obvious use of the tern natural cremation urns is in regard to materials used.
-Natural cremation urns, in this context, are made from substances produced naturally – such as granite and marble – rather than from materials such as fiberglass or steel those are manufactured by man.
+Natural cremation urns, in this context, are made from substances produced naturally – such as granite and marble – rather than from materials such as fiberglass or steel.
+For example, consider the Transcend Bamboo Nature Cremation Urn or the Natural Wool Cremation Urn , which are both biodegradable and eco-friendly options.

 But, that said, this context is not always as straightforward as it seems.
 Many who are talking about natural cremation urns in this regard would not necessarily have granite and marble in mind.
 They may actually be referring to an urn made of biodegradable materials – such as wood or even strong paper – that would disperse naturally among the elements over time.
 While long lasting granite and marble are, indeed, natural products, many who are interested in natural cremation urns are not necessarily interested in stone products that will stand up to the elements for the ages.